Oops19/TS4-CopyOutfits/_TS4/mod_documentation/copy_outfits/README.md

 #  Copy Outfits
 `Copy Outfits` allows to copy outfits and more.
 It is basically the same as [Outfit Tools - Copy Any Outfit v4](https://modthesims.info/d/541770/outfit-tools-copy-any-outfit-v4.html) by scumbumbo while the code has been written from scratch and menu interactions have been added to replace the cheat console input.
+With the current update the sims appearance can be cloned completely.

 This mod requires S4CL which can be downloaded from https://github.com/ColonolNutty/Sims4CommunityLibrary/releases/latest